This Madrid round-trip itinerary heads southwest to discover two of the least visited areas of Spain: Extremadura and Castilla La Mancha.

 20-min walk from city center

-5 km from old Cáceres, facilities incl.
-WiFi, pool
+5 km (~3 miles) from old Cáceres, facilities include WiFi, pool

 Let’s travel back in time some more, from the Middle Ages to the Roman Empire.
 Your next stop in this wonderful Madrid road trip is Mérida, a town founded in 25 BC under the name of Emerita Augusta by order of Emperor Augustus.

 Declared a UNESCO World Heritage Site in 1993, Mérida’s archaeological ensemble is one of the most impressive in the country.
 The Roman theatre and the amphitheater, the Roman circus, the bridge over the Guadiana River, the aqueduct, and many other buildings and remains are mind-blowing due to their state of preservation and beauty.